 The evening’s entertainment kicked-off with a high-energy performance from Are You Ok? ambassador Barry Conrad.
 Guests were also treated to a live performance by the popular Perth band, Proof, who played in their full 10-piece ensemble – a rare occurrence for events hosted within venues.

 For the first time in the event’s history, the recipient of the Momentum Most Inspiring Man of the Year 2017 award also performed for the 350 guests.
 Leon Ruri, founder of Haka For Life, performed a spectacular haka alongside 30 others on the ballroom dance floor.
 Haka For Life became a viral sensation after their awe-inspiring haka performance during the Anzac Day Service in April this year.

-Staging Connections’ Technical Director for the event highlighted the innovative stage look delivered using the new Scenic Panels as the backdrop.
+Encore’ Technical Director for the event highlighted the innovative stage look delivered using the new Scenic Panels as the backdrop.

 “For the Men in Black Ball we utilised 6 Pro Shop ROX Strips directly underneath the panels laying each one out one next to the other leaving no gaps in between.
 The intricate 3D shapes of the panels allowed light to bounce off all the various angles, giving the backdrop an interesting dynamic of both shadow and light effect.”